wildoperation/Disable-Password-Changed-Email-WordPress-Plugin/readme.txt

 = Will users still receive an email after they change their password? =

 Yes.
 This plugin disables the "Passowrd Changed" email that is sent to admins.
-Users still receive a notification.
+Users still receive a notification if the password for their own account is changed.

 == Changelog ==